Suma-Marri/kickstarter-analysis/README.md

 According to the analysis in the file Outcomes_vs_Goals.png, the lower the goal, higher the chances of successfully reaching that goal.
 As shown in the line graph, you can see that if you have a $10,000 goal, the success rate is higher than the failed and cancel rate.
 With Louise's budget of $10,000, she has a high chance of successfully reaching her goal price.

 ### Challenges and Difficulties Encountered
 Something I had trouble with was when I was creating the analysis on the outcomes based on goals, I noticed that after creating the chart, there were lots of records missing.
 I decided to change most of the formulas I used from less than (<) to less than and equal to (<=) and greater than (>) to greater than or equal to (>=).
-By doing so, I was able to get 4 more records in the analysis and make my analysis more accurate.
+By doing so, I was able to get more records in the analysis and make my analysis more accurate.

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

-The best time to start a theater crowdfunding campaign is during the month of May.
+The best time to start a theater crowdfunding campaign is during the month of May and the worst time would be in January.
+I think that September - March time should be avoided because that is when the success rate is the lowest.

 - What can you conclude about the Outcomes based on Goals?